-Intensive Education: This service is 20-hours in duration and focuses on substance abuse and its relationship to highway safety, health, and addiction.
+Intensive Education: This 5-week, 10-hour program focuses on substance abuse and its relationship to highway safety, health and addiction.
 This program is based on the belief that people have the power to change their behavior if they have the motivation and tools to make it a reality.

 Treatment Education: The primary goals of this 4-week, 8-hour program is helping participants explore their high-risk, substance-related behavior and to reduce the number of alcohol and/or other drug-related offenses.
 This program supplements intervention provided by licensed treatment professionals when offenders are assessed as needing treatment.

-Young Offender Program: This program is for younger individual who have incurred a non-driving alcohol-related offense, for example, underage possession of alcohol.
+Young Offender Program: This program is for younger individuals who have committed a non-driving alcohol-related offense, such as underage possession of alcohol.
 Participation in the program may result in either a reduced charge or dismissal of the original charge.

-Driver Improvement: Most individuals are familiar with the DMV points system as it relates to an individual's driver's transcript.
-In some instances, individuals seek to voluntarily receive positive points added to their driving record or they are mandated by DMV or the court to attend a program due to one or more driving infraction(s).
+Driver Improvement: Most individuals are familiar with the DMV points system as it relates to an individual's driver transcript.
+In some instances, individuals seek to voluntarily attend to receive positive points to their driving record.
+Commonly, individuals are mandated by DMV or the court to attend a program due to one or more driving infraction(s).
 The ASAP offers an opportunity for individuals to meet the requirements of the court or DMV, or receive voluntary points, through this service.

-Suspended Driving Intervention Interview: This service is for those individuals who are required, via the Virginia Code, to attend a one-hour intervention interview course due to a 2nd conviction of driving while suspended or revoked.
-During this session, the ASAP case management staff will provide offenders with a copy of their driving record and DMV compliance summary, review all applicable laws, and explain the consequences of future offenses.
+Suspended Driving Intervention Interview: This service is for those individuals who are required, per the Virginia Code, to attend a one-hour intervention interview course due to a second conviction of driving while suspended or revoked.
+During this session, the ASAP case management staff will answer attendees questions regarding laws, and explain the consequences of future offenses.

 Reckless-Aggressive Driver: This service is a 12-hour program consisting of two parts.
 The first session is a traditional 8-hour driver improvement program.
 The second 4-hour session focuses on reckless driving, aggressive driving, road rage and anger management.
 Persons assigned to this program by the court have usually committed an offense such as reckless driving which does not involve the use of alcohol.